 EV charging load management balances energy demand throughout the day, with a focus on reducing energy usage during peak demands.
 On a micro-level, when only a single charge point is in use, it shifts the charging session to a time that energy is less expensive or to when energy is more available.
 When multiple charge points are in use, it balances the energy among them to ensure that vehicles can be charged in the way that best serves the driver or business.

-On a more macro level, it creates equilibrium among power demands across sites, whether an individual charging station, fleet depot, multi-dwelling unit, public parking lot, etc. It streamlines EV charging without affecting delivery of electricity to offices or homes.
+On a more macro level, it creates equilibrium among power demands across sites, whether an individual charging site, EV fleet depot, residential building, public parking lot, etc. It streamlines EV charging without affecting delivery of electricity to offices or homes.
 EV charging load balancing reduces the burden on the grid, which is already facing strain from “traditional” peak demand, while optimizing electric vehicle charging.

 How does EV charging load balancing work?

 EV charging load balancing instructs the chargers to deliver the right amount of energy and manages the energy flow across charge points, the power grid, renewable energy sources and onsite energy storage systems.
 It offsets peak demand, whether on the charging site level, multiple sites, or within campuses.
 It is critical in an EV fleet environment, as it must manage the volume and power demands of vehicles coming through.

 EV charging load management is delivered via a software-based, typically a SaaS solution, where the system is in constant communication with the vehicles, charge points and the electricity infrastructure.

 EV charging load balancing can be static, where it is “preassigned” based on time of day and / or pricing for example, or dynamic, where it changes in real time using complex algorithms adjusting energy consumption and redirecting it to the most critical areas.

 EV charging load balancing can be calculated on-the-fly to react to changes such as vehicles’ arrivals, changes in peak demand, or in advance, for EV fleet overnight requirements, for example.